HasibullahFathi/restaurant-booking-system/README.md

 ![Delete Booking Mockup](/media/delete-booking.png)

+## Restaurant Tables
+Creating, updating and deleting tables are at the moment only form admin panel posible.

+## Shift(Opening/Closing times)
+Creating, updating and deleting Shifts are at the moment only form admin panel posible.

 ## Register
 To access features reserved for members of the website, such as online reservations, users must register.
 The registration page can be accessed via the link in the navigation bar or through various links available throughout the website.